-Interest on loans made under the New Credit Agreement in U.S. Dollars accrues, at Semtech's option, at a rate per annum equal to (1) the Base Rate plus a margin ranging from 0.25% to 1.25% depending upon Semtech's consolidated leverage ratio or (2) London Interbank Offered Rate ("LIBOR") (determined with respect to deposits in U.S. Dollars) for an interest period to be selected by Semtech plus a margin ranging from 1.25% to 2.25% depending upon Semtech's consolidated leverage ratio.
-The "Base Rate" is equal to a fluctuating rate equal to the highest of (a) the prime rate (as published by The Wall Street Journal), (b) 1⁄2 of 1% above the federal funds effective rate or (c) one-month LIBOR (determined with respect to deposits in U.S. Dollars) plus 1%.
+Interest on loans made under the New Credit Agreement in U.S. Dollars accrues, at Semtech's option, at a rate per annum equal to (1) the Base Rate plus a margin ranging from 0.25% to 1.25% depending upon Semtech's consolidated leverage ratio or (2) London Interbank Offered Rate ("LIBOR") (determined with respect to deposits in U.S. Dollars) for an interest period to be selected by Semtech plus a margin ranging from 1.25% to 2.25% depending upon Semtech's consolidated leverage ratio or (a) the prime rate (as published by The Wall Street Journal), (b) 1⁄2 of 1% above the federal funds effective rate or (c) one-month LIBOR (determined with respect to deposits in U.S. Dollars) plus 1%.
 Alternative Currencies, other than Canadian Dollars, accrues at a rate per annum equal to LIBOR (determined with respect to deposits in the applicable Alternative Currency) for an interest period to be selected by Semtech plus a margin ranging from 1.25% to 2.25% depending upon Semtech's consolidated leverage ratio.
 Interest on loans in Canadian Dollars accrues at a rate per annum equal to the CDOR Rate (as defined below) for an interest period to be selected by Semtech plus a margin ranging from 1.25% to 2.25% depending upon Semtech's consolidated leverage ratio.
-The "CDOR Rate" for any interest period is the rate equal to the sum of: (a) the rate determined by the administrative agent with reference to the arithmetic average of the discount rate quotations of all institutions listed for CAD Dollar-denominated bankers' acceptances displayed and identified on the "Reuters Screen CDOR Page" and (b) 0.10% per annum.
+Interest on loans in Canadian Dollars accrues at a rate per annum equal to the CDOR Rate (as defined below) for an interest period to be selected by Semtech plus a margin ranging from 1.25% to 2.25% depending upon Semtech's consolidated leverage ratio.
+The "CDOR Rate" for any interest period to be arithmetic average of the discount rate quotations of all institutions listed for CAD Dollar-denominated bankers' acceptances displayed and identified on the "Reuters Screen CDOR Page" and (b) 0.10% per annum.
 CDOR Commitment fees on the unused portion of the Revolving Commitments accrue at a rate per annum ranging from 0.20% to 0.45% depending upon Semtech's consolidated leverage ratio.
 Interest is paid monthly for a Base Rate loan and swing line loan and quarterly for a Euro dollar rate loan.
-Interest is payable on the revolving line of credit maturity date in t
+Interest is payable on the revolving line of credit maturity date in the case of Revolving Commitments and the additional term maturity date in the case of additional Term Loans, respectively.
+As of July 26, 2015, the interest rates payable on both the Term Loans and the Revolving Commitments was 1.93%.

-As of April 26, 2015, there was \$91.2 million outstanding under the Term Loans.
+As of July 26, 2015, there was \$86.5 million outstanding under the Term Loans.
 Under the terms of the New Credit Agreement, the Company is required to make \$4.7 million in quarterly principal payments on the Term Loans through the second quarter of fiscal year 2018.
 Beginning in the third quarter of fiscal year 2018, the required quarterly principal payments will increase to \$7.5 million.
 Quarterly principal payments for Term Loans are due beginning on the last day of the Company's fiscal quarter-end and will continue through April 30, 2018.
-The principal payments related to the Term Loans are due as follows: \$14.1 million remaining in fiscal year 2016; \$18.8 million in fiscal year 2017; \$24.4 million in fiscal year 2018.
+The principal payments related to the Term Loans are due as follows: \$9.4 million remaining in fiscal year 2016; \$18.8 million in fiscal year 2017; \$24.4 million in fiscal year 2018.
 The final remaining principal payment is due on the maturity date of May 1, 2018.